Bini the Bunny: Media appearances

 In 2018, Bini was invited to the Red Carpet Premiere for the Peter Rabbit movie as a "celebrity rabbit".

-On September 27, 2018, Bini the Bunny's first short-feature film was released to the world, titled Rabbit Home Alone which features Shai Lighter, and an array of actors as well as Bini.
-The movie is a parody of 1990 feature film Home Alone.
+On September 27, 2018, Bini the Bunny's first short-feature film was released, titled Rabbit Home Alone which features Shai Lighter, and an array of actors as well as Bini.
+The movie is a parody of the 1990 feature film Home Alone.

-In 2019, Bini was featured in National Geographic's book - Weird But True!
+In 2019, Bini was featured in National Geographic's book Weird But True!
 USA.
 In June 2019, Bini the Bunny and his owner Shai Lighter were interviewed on Australia's The Morning Show on Channel 7.

-In June 2020, Bini was featured in a new National Geographic's book - Pet Records.
+In June 2020, Bini was featured in a National Geographic book titled Pet Records.
 The book describes Bini's slam-dunks record.

-In April 2021, Bini was featured in the Netflix reality show, Pet Stars (Season 1, episodes 3 and 5).

-In June 2021, Bini was featured on The Tonight Show with Jimmy Fallon and showed Jimmy his basketball skill.

-In July 2021, Bini the Bunny was featured in the book Little Bunny Dreamer.

-In July 2021, Bini the Bunny auditioned and passed the first round in America's Got Talent, he performed in front of the celebrity judges- Simon Cowell, Sofía Vergara, Heidi Klum and Howie Mandel (season 16, episode 8).
+In April 2021, Bini was featured in the Netflix reality show Pet Stars.
+In June 2021, Bini was featured on The Tonight Show with Jimmy Fallon and showed Jimmy his basketball skills.
+In July 2021, Bini the Bunny was featured in the book Little Bunny Dreamer and auditioned and passed the first round in America's Got Talent after he performed in front of celebrity judges Simon Cowell, Sofía Vergara, Heidi Klum, and Howie Mandel (season 16, episode 8) that same month.
+In November 2021, Bini competed and was featured in World Pet Games on Fox.

+In January 2022, Bini was featured on the second episode of The Secret Life Of Our Pets, a documentary show about intelligent animals on ITV channel.
+In February 2022, Bini and Shai were featured in the People magazine and TV show (February 14, 2022, edition).
+In June 2022, Bini and Shai were featured and interviewed in the Netflix documentary show The Hidden Lives of Pets.

-In November 2021, Bini the Bunny competed and was featured in World Pet Games on Fox - interspecies competitions.
+In May 2023, Bini was featured in Little Bunny Dreamer augmented reality app based on his book.